All posts by francois tainturier

 The language course is open to undergraduate, graduate, postgraduate students, professionals, researchers, and NGO workers of any nationality, wherever they are based in Myanmar, Southeast Asia, the U.S. or elsewhere.
 The language of instruction will be English.

-Language classes will be held online on the following schedules:
+Language classes will be held online on weekdays at the following times:

 Kachin Jinghpaw Language Course Start Time End Time Start Date End Date